-Support and resistance are a valuable tool used by Forex traders that help identify possible points on Forex charts where price may change directions.
+Support and resistance is a valuable tool used by Forex traders that help identify possible points on Forex charts where price may change directions.

 By studying these levels, Forex traders can obtain a better understanding of what is going on in the Forex market.

-A picture, or in this case a zigzag pattern, paints a thousands words so let’s take a look at what this means in practice.
+A picture, or in this case, a zigzag pattern, paints a thousand words so let’s take a look at what this means in practice.

 Support occurs when falling prices stop, change direction, and begin to rise.
-It is often viewed as a “floor” which is supporting, or holding up, prices.
+It is often viewed as a “floor” that is supporting or holding up, prices.